MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Workflow.md

 1. Under **Advanced Blending**, un-check the Red and Blue channels so that Green is the only one with a checkbox.
 1. Select **OK** to close the **Blending Options** window.

+Here is the output of the emissiveness layer only.

 :::image type="content" source="./Media/RTX/Texture/emissive_emerald_ore_mer.png" alt-text="The emissive mer for the emerald ore":::

 ### Metallic